tc39/proposal-bigint/README.md

 ### Mixed comparison operators

 It would be mathematically well-defined to allow comparison operators such as `<` and `==` compare between Numbers and BigInts.
 Unlike operators like `+`, there is no loss of precision, since the output is just a Boolean.

-In the initial proposal here, using even these operators with mixed type operands would throw, for consistency with `+`, and out of an abundance of caution.
-One element is, we could add mixed operand comparisons later (go from throwing to not throwing), but not the other way around.
+A couple arguments for why we should throw on `0 < 0n` and `0 == 0n`:
+- It's more straightforward to imagine how single-dispatch, matching-only operator overloading could be generalized to user-defined types and objects, whereas multiple dispatch is more difficult.
+- Throwing here leads to a simple, regular rule: You never have any operator at all work between types, just as it is prohibited for `+`.
+The simplicity of the rule may help developers understand what they can do.
+- Not supporting it is a "more minimal" proposal; we can likely to back and support mixed operands here, but it would be hard to go in the other direction.

+With "MVP" as a tiebreaker, this proposal starts with banning mixed operations.

 ### Semantics of bitwise operations